-Choose "Maintenance→Firmware", you can upgrade the firmware of the Router in the screen (shown in Figure 4-40).
-Make sure the firmware or romfile you want to use is on the local hard ive of the computer.
-Click Browse to find the lo drive of the computer.
+Choose "Maintenance→Firmware", you can upgrade the firmware of the Router in the screen (shown in Figure 4-43).
+Make sure the firmware or romfile you want to use is on the local hard drive of the computer.
 Click Browse to find the local hard drive and locate the firmware or romfile to be used for upgrade.